-Place the power switch in the "off" position (\bigcirc) (blue indicator light shuts off)
+Place the power switch in the "off" (\bigcirc) position (blue indicator light will shut off).

-CAUTION: Do not set lifter against any surfaces which could soil or damage vacuum pads.
+CAUTION: Do not set the lifter against any surfaces which could soil or damage the vacuum pads.

 Use the hoisting equipment to gently lower the lifter onto a stable support; then detach the hoisting equipment hook from the lift spool.